YegorStolyarov/dungeon-quest/README.md

 Doing it learning purposes.

-Classic mod works fine (maybe except ladder).
-Survival mode still needs some fixes.

 Main problem is that AppState stack was removed, and now there is single State.
-So Pause mechanics was refactored dramatically, still untested.
+So Pause mechanics was refactored dramatically, same as Rewards screen for survival mode.

 Feel free to create issues or PR if you want.